matiboux/MyMonitor/README.md

 # MyMonitor

 **MyMonitor** is an *open source PHP service* for monitoring the status of external services or websites for you.
-MyMonitor includes a panel to view the current status of tracked services, and can send you notifications when a service goes down.
+MyMonitor includes a panel to manage and view tracked services and their current status.
+Turn on or off notifications for when a service goes down.

 ---